nikomatsakis/plmw-2022/content/index.md

 # My goal(s) with this talk

-* Encourage you to build languages and compilers
+* Encourage you to build languages and compilers.

-???

-My purpose here is to encourage you to build languages and compilers too, at least if that's what you want to do.

-(click)

-But I'm also here for another reason: I want you to enjoy it.
-What do I mean by that?

---

-* Encourage you to **enjoy it**

----

-# Enjoying it

-* I'm having the most fun I've ever had.
 * I want to share the way I'm working now.

 ???

+Over the years of working on languages and compilers, I've tried quite a few approaches and learned a lot about what works for me and what doesn't.
+My goal with this talk is to share some of that.
-I'm really having a lot of fun these days.
+The fact is, I'm having the most fun I ever had.
 I've found ways to work that feel really good.
 I want to spread the news.

-(click)

-I want to emphasize that I am not trying to tell you how to develop your project, and especially not what technologies to use.
-But I do hope that something in what I'm sharing will be useful to you and shape the way you work.

---
-* Will it work for you?
-I don't know!
-    * But hopefully you'll find something useful.

 ---